How to sanity-check project deadlines with Date Difference

 Example: Marketing launch blackout

-Your team schedules a comms blackout from 2026-06-28 through 2026-07-05.
-The calculator reports eight inclusive days, meaning two full weekends plus a holiday.
-Now you can tell support to prep seven daily status posts plus a final “blackout lifted” note on July 6.
+Comms wants silence from 2026-06-28 through 2026-07-05.
+The calculator shows eight inclusive days, which means two full weekends plus a holiday are off-limits.
+Now support can prep seven daily status notes plus a July 6 “blackout lifted” post instead of guessing.

 Checklist for accurate day counts